mtmosier/sf-i-voice-companion/import/README.md

 For most people the import process will be as simple as running the batch file then reloading the VoiceAttack SF:I Companion profile.
 To reload the profile either switch to a different profile and then back, or close and reopen VoiceAttack.

+Once installed use the "Promote" command to enable the campanion of your choice.

 ### It didn't work!
 Now what?

 The import script will search through the most common VoiceAttack installation directories trying to find where the relevant files are stored.
 If you've specified a custom install/sounds path, or if you've moved VoiceAttack to a different location after installing, this can cause the import to fail.